Recap / Teen Titans S 5 E 5 Snowblind

 - Power Incontinence: Red Star has to discharge nuclear energy every few hours or he overloads which is why he isolates himself.
 Unfortunately his isolation becomes a moot point when it's pointed out that even though he contains himself so that no one around will get hurt, the runoff from his energy releases escapes out into the environment.

-- Reflective Eyes: We see the lead hunter's Cool Shades reflect Red Star as the space under his hood glows red, which is what triggers the hunter's horrified realization of just who Red Star is.
+- Reflective Eyes: We see the lead hunter's Sinister Shades reflect Red Star as the space under his hood glows red, which is what triggers the hunter's horrified realization of just who Red Star is.

 - "The Reason You Suck" Speech: Starfire gives one to Red Star when he refuses to help her and the other Titans fight the monster, saying that it's too dangerous for him.
 Starfire says that while he might be content to be a coward, her friends are in grave peril and she will not hide from her fear.
-This triggers an outburst of Red Star's power, forcing him to expel it by channingly it into the containment system before it can do any damage, revealing to both Starfire and the audience why he thinks it's too dangerous for him to leave and that he's so convinced he'd only cause more damage trying to help.
+This triggers an outburst of Red Star's power, forcing him to expel it by channeling it into the containment system before it can do any damage, revealing to both Starfire and the audience why he thinks it's too dangerous for him to leave and that he's so convinced he'd only cause more damage trying to help.

 - Reed Richards Is Useless: The Titans remark that the containers of energy that Red Star expels and has stored are enough to power a city; Red Star replies that they'd never accept it from him.